ABOUT US

 DISCOVERY: Rising-star performers

-As we look back at our 1,000 performances, it’s astonishing to remember these world-renowned artists and ensembles on our stages and us as the audience!
-We have compiled a list, along with photos of printed programs and performance details, into a searchable list of each of the 1,000th events.
+As we look back at our more than 1,000 performances, it’s astonishing to remember these world-renowned artists and ensembles on our stages and us as the audience!
+We have compiled a list, along with photos of printed programs and performance details, into a searchable list of each evente.
 You may remember attending Pavarotti’s debut in 1973, but do you remember which performances you attended soon after that?
 Or do you remember which Series events you were able to attend as a student at William Jewell College?

 Join with us as we revisit our performance history by looking through this list of Harriman-Jewell Series events from 1965 to now.